-I asked my self whenever I read about Lachi’s in Davao with blogs trumpeting the supposed great desserts and good food.
+Where to find good desserts in Davao?
+I ask this myself whenever I’m in the city.
+But what’s the buzz with Lachis?
+I ask this whenever I read about Lachi’s in Davao with blogs trumpeting the supposed great desserts and good food.

 That’s what I thought.
 But during one trip, curiosity got the better of me and rode a taxi, looking for the restaurant at Marfori Subdivision.
-Alas, it was a Sunday and closed.
+Alas, it was a Sunday and closed and there goes my hunt for good desserts in Davao.
 Better luck next time.

 But during a fam trip with Marco Polo Davao Hotel, Lachi’s was one of the food destinations and I can only raise my eyebrow.
 So what’s the fuss all about?
 Is the food really worth the write ups and raves?
 You know bloggers (not all though, but you know what I mean), especially if its free food.

 Lachi’s is a family business.
 And each member gets to contribute to the menu and running the restaurant.
 The name itself is derived from the matriarch, Milagros.
 According to Mike, one of the sons who manages the place,

 Food at Lachi’s is what we eat at home and what we love serving our guests.